 An acquisition of a royalty asset provides the buyer with contractual rights to cash flows relating to royalties from the sales of patent-protected biopharmaceutical products.
 These acquisitions entitle us to receive a portion of income from the sale of patent-protected biopharmaceutical products by unrelated biopharmaceutical companies.
-For the majority of our royalties, our rights are protective in nature.
+For the majority of our royalties, our rights are protective and passive in nature.
 In other words, we do not own the intellectual property and we do not have the right to commercialize the underlying products.
 These contractual cash flow rights have yield components that most closely resemble loans and are classified as financial royalty assets.

-In the limited instances where we possess rights to exploit the underlying patents, rights to the intellectual property related to the biopharmaceutical products, or the ability to influence the amount or duration of future royalty payments, these royalties are classified as intangible assets.
+In the limited instances where we possess rights to exploit the underlying patents, rights to the intellectual property related to the biopharmaceutical products, or the ability to influence the amount or duration of future royalty payments, these royalties are classified as intangible royalty assets.
+The cost of an intangible royalty asset is amortized over the expected life of the asset on a straight-line basis.